A lot of national parks around the country don't allow dogs. Luckily, these 10 are dog-friendly!

 Most national parks have designated trails for pets on leash.
 Some are more lenient than others but know that if you do get caught with a dog in a prohibited area there are some hefty fees that the ranger can issue.

 Dog owners need to follow pet policies and should check the sites for any pet-friendly national park before they go!
-This includes hot springs, lakes, bike paths, picnic areas, and make sure you have a kennel for your dog in case you need it!
+This includes hot springs, lakes, bike paths, and picnic areas.
 Every national forest has its own rules.
 Hikers may want to check the rules if they have a service dog too.
+The national park service is a great resource for this information.